 Serve.
 After all ingredients are tossed together, then transfer to a serving dish.
 Serve while warm and enjoy.

-The amazing flavors combined with the colorful presentation makes this a holiday and special dinner favorite!
+The fantastic flavors combined with the colorful presentation make this a holiday and special dinner favorite!

 What Main Dish Goes Well With this Recipe?

 Many main dishes are delicious with this impressive side dish.
 I especially love it beef or poultry – such as Prime Rib or Roast Turkey for special holidays or entertaining and Balsamic Beef, Baked Chicken Breast or steak for simple meals with friends and family.